ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 authors: "Katherine Eaton"
 dataset: "http://localhost:4000/plague150Local?d=map&legend=closed"
 abstract: "
 'The Plague' is a mystifying and devastating disease that has re-emerged multiple times throughout history.
-From the Plague of Justinian (6th century), through the centuries long Black Death Pandemic (14th-19th century), to the Madagascar Plague Outbreak (2017), this infectious disease has resulted in exceptional mortality and societal upheaval.
+From the Plague of Justinian (6th century), through the centuries long Black Death (14th-19th century), to the Madagascar Plague Outbreak (2017), this infectious disease has resulted in exceptional mortality and societal upheaval.

 ### While our knowledge of the plague has grown tremendously, there are many outstanding questions:
 <br><br>
-1. __Where__ did the ancient pandemics originate?
+1. **WHERE** did the ancient pandemics originate?
 <br>
-2. __When__ might dormant plague zones re-activate?
+2. **WHEN** might dormant plague zones re-activate?
 <br>
-3. __Why__ has the plague gone extinct in some regions?
+3. **WHY** has the plague gone extinct in some regions?
 <br>
-4. __How__ does a community respond to losing a large portion of its population?
+4. **HOW** does a community respond to losing a large portion of its population?
 <br><br>

 ### The mysteries of the plague bring together researchers from a wide variety of disciplines from art history to microbiology.
 Each field contributes a unique perspective to the questions of how people are affected and cope with this disease, as well as where, when, and why it suddenly appears...